siddhantraii/Git-Github/README.md

 # Git-Github
-Cheet sheet for Git commands.
+Cheet sheet for Git commands and some useful tips while working with Github.